kratikashetty/Sentiment-Analysis/README.md

 ### Comparsion Between the Models

 RoBERTa-base model has identified positive reviews with 5 scores more confidently.
 In RoBERTa model, the reviews with 5 scores is assigned higher positivity score as compared to that of VADER model.
-Most of the lesser star
+Most of the lesser star reviews are very low in positivity.

 <p align="middle">
   <img src="Images/xgboost.png" width="450" />